A FlaglerLive Special Report

 The damage to Isaacs’s vehicle was not consistent with the magnitude of the crash in question, which should have been the first red flag for investigators.
 More crucially, based on 911 calls and statements the night of the crash, evidence had been recorded that would have helped exculpate Isaacs and more certainly led to the charges filed only late Friday against Alisa Lee Montalvo, 47, of Deltona.

-Montalvo in her Durango was a family friend of the bikers and was traveling east with them.
+Montalvo in her Durango was a family friend of the biker who died, and the group of bikers he was with.
+She was traveling east with them.
 She was never mentioned in the initial arrest investigation, nor were references to members of the group of bikers whose eyewitness accounts would later help redirect the charges.

 Instead, and possibly because FHP was trying to get out from under a civil lawsuit Isaacs’s attorney, Marc Dwyer, had filed to have her Dodge Durango released from impound months after the crash, FHP appears to have rushed the arrest of Isaacs with a woefully incomplete investigation and false conclusions based on unsupported assumptions and lack of verifiable, available exculpatory evidence.